carpionetwork/yiimp_install_script/README.md

 ## Install script for yiimp on Ubuntu Server

-USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04, 18.04, 20.*
+USE THIS SCRIPT on a fresh install of Ubuntu Server 16.04, 18.04, 20.*

 Installation steps:
 - apt update